rust-stuco/lectures/week7/slides.md

   next: u32,
 }
 ```
-* I want to implement an iterator that contains the fibonacci sequence.
+* I want to implement an iterator that contains the fibonacci sequence
 * First need to declare the struct that can implement `Iterator`